Skip to content

 setup-page.png

-4. Run Instance Functions
+4. Running Sample Functions

-Click the "Edit" button to enter edit mode and modify the code.
+Click the 'Edit' button to enter edit mode and modify the code.

 sample-code.png